yeshimonipede/Iowa_LiquorSales_Education/README.md

 By examining county-level data including liquor sales dollars, high school graduation rates, and bachelor's degree rates, how different levels of educational attainment influence liquor sales was able to be assessed.
 The linear regression analysis indicates that both high school graduation and bachelor's degree rates have a positive effect on liquor sales.
 It was determined that across all counties, a 1-unit increase in high school graduation rates results in an average increase of \$319.20 of all liquor sales.
 Furthermore, the linear regression analyses suggests that a 1-unit increase in bachelor's degree rates is associated with an average increase of \$509.20 of total liquor sales across Iowa.

-Figure xxxx illustrates the relationship between bachelor's degree rates and liquor sales.
+The figure xxx illustrates the relationship between bachelor's degree rates and liquor sales.
 As bachelor's degrees increase horizontally, the plot shows that liquor sales increase as well.
 This indicates a positive correlation between the percentage of people with bachelor's degrees in a county and the total liquor sales.

 ***should title be "Relationship between Bachelor's Degree Rates and Liquor Sales"***